renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 Lusseau, D. et al. (2003) The bottlenose dolphin community of Doubtful Sound features a large proportion of long-lasting associations, Behavioral Ecology and Sociobiology 54, 396-405.

 Photo is taken from:
 Cousteau, J.Y.
 (1975) Dolphins.
-The Undersea discoveries of Jacques-Yves Cousteau
+The Undersea discoveries of Jacques-Yves Cousteau.

 [Original data](http://www-personal.umich.edu/~mejn/netdata/)

 [NetworkX Documentation](https://networkx.org/)

 <!-- ## Inverted Sidebars
 The colors on the sidebar can now be inverted to allow brighter sidebar images.
 This can be enabled per-page in the fort matter: